Galcedion/imperial-dating-system-js/README.md

 ### Parameters

 tstmp - a timestamp or Date object with the modern Gregorian date to convert.
+Default: NOW

-Default: NOW checkNumber - The Check Number for the converted date to display.
+checkNumber - The Check Number for the converted date to display.
 For an explanation of the Check Number please refer to the section below.
 Default: 0

+simpleYear - Whether the calculation should be done by the regular calendrical year or on basis of the sidereal year.
+Default: true (calendrical)

 ### Output